kenya

 • 3

 You need to contact the registrar at your school and have him or her send an official transcript that includes a non-weighted GPA and ACT/SAT score.
-This should be in a sealed envelope and sent to the scholarship Director (address on the google form application).
+This should be in a sealed envelope and sent to the Scholarship Director (address on the google form application).

 • 4

 You must have your coach fill out the coaches recommendation.
+Form will be sent to the coach when application is complete with video, photo and transcript with SAT/ACT score.

 • 5